MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 1. **Administrative Templates > Windows Components > Microsoft Defender Antivirus > Define proxy server for connecting to the network**.

 2. Set it to **Enabled** and define the proxy server.
 Note that the URL must have either http:// or https://.
+For supported versions, see [Manage Microsoft Defender Antivirus updates](manage-updates-baselines-microsoft-defender-antivirus.md).

 > [!div class="mx-imgBorder"]
 > ![Proxy server for Microsoft defender Antivirus](images/proxy-server-mdav.png)

-3. The policy sets the registry value `ProxyServer` as REG_SZ, under the registry key `HKLM\Software\Policies\Microsoft\Windows Defender`.
+3. Under the registry key `HKLM\Software\Policies\Microsoft\Windows Defender`, the policy sets the registry value `ProxyServer` as REG_SZ.

    The registry value `ProxyServer` takes the following string format: